fhansell98/fhansell98.github.io/index.md

 ### Grand Final Results

-Due to unforseen circumstances, the venue to hold the season 1 grand final had to be last-minute rescheduled in Toker.
+Due to unforseen circumstances, the venue hosting the season 1 grand final had to be last-minute rescheduled to Toker.
 Unfortunately, the technical

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for